-Chaotic Neutral character examples: Captain Jack Sparrow, Deadpool, Guybrush Threepwood
+Chaotic Neutral character examples: Captain Jack Sparrow, Cat Woman, Guybrush Threepwood

 Chaotic Neutral characters are free spirits.
 They do what they want but don’t seek to disrupt the usual norms and laws of society.

-These individuals don’t like being told what to do, following traditions or being controlled.
-That said, they will not fight to change these restrictions, instead, they will just try to avoid them in the first place.
+These individuals don’t like being told what to do, following traditions, or being controlled.
+That said, they will not work to change these restrictions, instead, they will just try to avoid them in the first place.
 Their need to be free is the most important thing.

-Chaotic Neutral characters do what is most likely to ensure their freedom, protect their free will and get them the outcome they want.
-That might be a Good action like helping someone out, or an Evil action like lying to them.
+Chaotic Neutral characters do what is most likely to ensure their freedom, protect their free will, and get them the outcome they want.
+That might be a Good action like helping someone, or an Evil action like failing to tell the truth.
 However, a Chaotic Good character is more likely to take a Good action than an Evil one because it usually results in a better outcome and an easy time of it for them.

 Chaotic Neutral characters might be one step away from being caught for a misdeed in one moment, then redeem themselves with a good action in the next moment.
 They can easily slip into Chaotic Good or Chaotic Evil if they take too many Good or Evil actions in a row.